adambarry/Flexboss/README.md

 - Grid-cell scrolling.
 - Grid-cell ordering.

-Each `grid` element is a self-contained entity, which can be modified independently of its ancestors, which means e.g. that if a base grid is horizontally oriented (which is the default behavior for a grid) a child grid can be laid out vertically (using the `grid--y` modifier class) i.e.:
+Each `grid` element is a self-contained entity, which can be modified independently of its ancestors, e.g. if a grid is horizontally oriented (default behavior) a child grid can be laid out vertically (using the `grid--y` modifier class) i.e.:

 ```html
 <div class="grid">